A rendering of Riverton, a mixed-use retail village that is planned for a 418-acre site in Sayreville — Courtesy: North American Properties

 By Joshua Burd

-The developer of a planned 5 million-square-foot, $2.5 billion project at a long-dormant site in Sayreville has hired a new executive to oversee the effort.
+The developer seeking to build a $2.5 billion, mixed-use destination at a long-dormant site in Sayreville has tapped a veteran real estate executive to lead its leasing efforts at the site.